Is a Roth IRA Conversion Really a Good Idea?

 You could do a multi-year conversion.
 Is your traditional IRA sizable?
-You could spread the Roth conversion over two or more years.
-This could potentially help you avoid higher income taxes on some of the income from the conversion.2
+You could spread the Roth conversion over many years.
+This can help reduce or eliminate the balance in the Traditional IRA/ Roth 401k before mandatory distributions begin.
+This could potentially help you avoid higher income taxes on some of the income from the conversion.

 Krista McBeath is an Investment Advisor, Chartered Financial Consultant, a Licensed Insurance Advisor, a Fiduciary, and an experienced tax advisor who specializes in financial planning, investments, and insurance.

 She utilizes advanced tools for in-depth calculations that analyze tax and retirement scenarios to help their clients avoid a future tax time-bomb.
 Whether this means enjoying more of your hard-earned money in retirement or passing along assets to loved ones, with less tax burden, planning makes the difference.

 Her new book, The Generational Wealth System outlines a holistic approach to preserving lifestyle, wealth and legacy.